1dudecoder/Fun-Covid-Scapper/README.md

 ## How To Run

 First go to src/myjson/

-then delete all Json file and
+Then delete all Json file and
+run script.js

-run script.js ## 'node script.js'  on terminal .
+## 'node script.js'  on terminal .

 ### `npm start`